 Relationships that leave you feeling this way are unhealthy, and might be worth taking some time away from.
 Healthy relationships, on the other hand, will leave you feeling positive, supported, and empowered.

 Social rest can take different forms.
 For example, some people might enjoy social rest by spending more time with people who make them feel good, while for others it might mean taking a break from socialising altogether and enjoying some ‘me’ time.

 If you’re looking to cultivate some new relationships, you might find some useful tips in our article 7 different ways to meet new people.
 Alternatively, if you’re searching for a romantic relationship, you could visit the dating section of our website or sign up to Rest Less dating.

 Emotional rest is all about getting in touch with your authentic self and being honest with your feelings.
 We each have an internal capacity to handle emotions, but taking on a lot without rest can sometimes result in emotional fatigue.

-Symptoms of emotional fatigue include struggling to concentrate, feeling irritable, and drained.
+Symptoms of emotional fatigue include struggling to concentrate, as well as feeling irritable and drained.
 One of the most effective ways to take emotional rest is to offload your feelings.
 This can be done by talking to a trusted family member or friend, journaling, or through therapy sessions if required.
-The most important thing is to find a space where you can be completely honest with your feelings.
+The most important thing is to find a space where you can be completely honest about your feelings.

 5. Creative rest